 In this course, we’ll study and produce four genres of creative writing: poetry, fiction, personal prose, and dialogue.
 We will explore and discuss great models of each of these forms; we will try our hand at composing our own poems, stories, personal essays, and dialogue (for radio); and we’ll write short analyses on our texts.
 We’ll also hear craft lectures from the great writers in our Department who produce these works.
 The authors under study include Semezdin Mehmedinovic, Stephen Crane, D.H.
 Lawrence, Michael Ondaatje, Anna Deavere Smith, and a number of poets.
 We’ll follow Ondaatje through the genres.
 Our course is designed for those who have some experience in studying and writing in at least one of these genres.
 Please be prepared for intensive research in how each form of writing happens, how it renders human experience, voice, plot, statement, vision, and more.
 Be prepared both to produce your own texts, and to share your draft work with others.

-This will be a rigorous, demanding course that will focus on the poetry and non-fiction prose of the second generation British Romantic poets: Byron, Shelley and Keats.
+This will be a rigorous, demanding course that will focus on the poetry and non-fiction prose of two second generation British Romantic poets: Byron and Keats.
 The emphasis throughout will be on disciplined, close analysis of text, and group discussion in which everyone is expected to participate.
-The elements of prosody are essential concomitants, and all members of the class should be aware of them.
+The elements of prosody are essential elements to our study, and all members of the class will be expected to memorize them.
 Students should be prepared to write regular short essays on aspects of the poetry.
 Each essay will contribute to your overall assessment, as will your attendance record and performance in class.
 Students are expected to attend one-to-one tutorials with Professor Wu in order to discuss their written work.
 There will be occasional tests on technical aspects of prosody.
 All these various activities will contribute to each student’s final grade.